-The revised Investing in Volunteers standard is made up of nine indicators which are designed to cover all the aspects of volunteer management.
+The Investing in Volunteers quality standard is made up of nine indicators which are designed to cover all aspects of volunteer management.

 There is an expressed commitment to the involvement of volunteers, and recognition throughout the organisation that volunteering is a two-way process which benefits volunteers and the organisation.

 The organisation commits appropriate resources to working with all volunteers, such as money, management, staff time and materials.

 The organisation is open to involving volunteers who reflect the diversity of the local community and actively seeks to do this in accordance with its stated aims.